 A general format convention for repository manager is if a remote removes a component that was already cached locally in a proxy repository, then repository manager should not automatically remove the already cached component.

-When a docker tag from a remote registry is removed, this currently results in the tag no longer being available in the proxy when the proxy makes an outbound request confirming that the remote does not contain the tag.
+However currently, when a docker asset (tag or layer) from a remote registry is removed, this results in the asset no longer being available in the proxy when the proxy makes an outbound request confirming that the remote does not contain the asset.

 - Two Nexus instance.
 On one instance create a hosted docker repository, on the other create a proxy docker repository to the hosted repo.